Maps from 3-manifolds to 4-manifolds that induce isomorphisms on $\pi_1$: Maps from 3-manifolds to 4-manifolds and -coefficient (co)homology of -manifold groups

 \begin{proposition} Let $M$ be a closed orientable $3$-manifold with prime decomposition

-and $n\geq 1$, such that each $N_i$ has finite nontrivial fundamental group and $|\pi_1(N_1)|$ is not a power of $2$.
-Then there is no map $f:M\to N$ to a closed orientable $4$-manifold $N$ that induces an isomorphism on $\pi_1$. \end{proposition}
+and $n\geq 1$, such that each $\pi_1(N_j)$ is a nontrivial finite group.
+Then there does not exist a map $f:M\to N$ to a closed orientable $4$-manifold $N$ that induces an isomorphism on their fundamental groups. \end{proposition}

-\begin{proof} By assumption, we can take an odd prime factor $p$ of $|\pi_1(N_1)|$.
-Suppose there is a map $f:M\to N$ to a closed orientable $4$-manifold that induces an isomorphism on $\pi_1$.
-We take a map $k:N\to K(\pi,1)$ such that induces the identity homomorphism on $\pi_1$.